box/box-typescript-sdk-gen/docs/shieldInformationBarrierSegments.md

 ### Arguments

 - shieldInformationBarrierSegmentId `string`
   - The ID of the shield information barrier segment.
-  - Used as `shield_information_barrier_segment_id` in path `path` of the API call
+Example: "3423"
 - headers `GetShieldInformationBarrierSegmentByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getShieldInformationBarrierSegmentById method

 ### Returns